Flazzing/CS290-Final-Assignment/README.md

 *  `mongodb`
 * `handlebars`

 Site will be able to record audio from user's mic input to store onto a database to be re-accessed later.

+HTML lacking:

+*  `Popup page for signup button`
+*  `Popupp page for upload button`
+*  `Popupp page for signin button`